VirtoCommerce-archieve/vc-module-search-api/README.md

 # vc-module-search-api
-Specific module search API implementations, including catalog search, order search and so on.
+(Deprecated) Specific module search API implementations, including catalog search, order search and so on.